cozygene/FEAST/README.md

 Example
 ---------------------------

-To run FEAST on example data (using one sink) do:
+To run FEAST on example data (using multiple sinks) do:

 	1. Clone this repository ('FEAST') and save it on your computer.
-	2. Run the file 'FEAST_example' which takes the following arguments as input: path = The path in which you saved the repository 'FEAST' (e.g., "~/Dropbox/Microbial_source_Tracking")
+	2. Run the file 'FEAST_example_Multiple_sinks' which takes the following arguments as input: path = The path in which you saved the repository 'FEAST' (e.g., "~/Dropbox/Microbial_source_Tracking")